 Add handrails that kids can reach, along with tread mats or carpet to wooden steps.
 Arrange chairs, tables, shelving and other pieces of furniture so that they’re not easily toppled.
 Also secure area rugs to prevent tripping.

-Be sure any railing in your home is at least 36 inches tall and has no more than six-inch spaces between any of the spindles.
-While legal under most building codes, this six-inch space is still too wide for a really small child who could squeeze through the railing and fall.
+Be sure any railing in your home is at least 36 inches tall and that the spindles are spaced no more than 6 inches apart.
+While legal under most building codes, this 6-inch space is still too wide for a really small child, who could squeeze through the railing and fall.
 If you have a small toddler, pick up some child-proof netting and install it temporarily on the inside of the balcony to prevent little bodies from slipping through.
 The netting can be removed when the child gets bigger and it won't damage the railing.

 In addition to smoke detectors, install carbon monoxide detectors outside of all bedrooms and in main living areas for immediate warning of the presence of CO.
 (Combination smoke/CO detectors are also available as a two-for-one solution.)